venetucci/personal-website/_pages/about.md

 ---
 Michelle is a PhD student in anthropology and science & technology studies at Yale, with a background as a professional product designer with UX research, frontend development, and project management experience.
 Research interests include technology company workflows and workplace culture.
 See snapshots of her past product design work [here](https://www.michellevenetucci.com).

-**Michelle is currently seeking a design or product management position in an intern class for summer 2022, more extended work on a product team, a consulting position, or other creative arrangement starting in 2022.
+**Michelle is currently seeking a design, UX research, or product management position in an intern class for summer 2022, more extended work on a product team, a consulting position, or other creative arrangement starting in 2022.
 Interested in both startups and more established technology corporations located in the Bay Area, CA.**

 #### Interests